What You Need To Know About Stem Cells

 This is a special type of stem cell that is pluripotent.
 This means that they can change into any type of cell.
 They are very important because if you’re sick and you need healthy cells for a certain part of your body, then they can replace the unhealthy ones.

 However, there have been ethical issues about the method of getting embryonic stem cells.
-Here at ANOVA, we assure our clients that we only use stem cells which are sourced in a safe and ethical way (not from embryonic sources), obtained from their own tissue.
+At ANOVA, we only use stem cells that are sourced in a regulated and ethical way (not from embryonic sources), obtained from the patient's own tissue.

 What are Adult Stem Cells?